-Within the Structure the following IQ-Objects can be contained; for most of them a special Symbol is used in APIS IQ-RM and is used in different places within the graphical user interface:
+Within the Structure the following IQ-Objects can be contained; for most of them a special Symbol is used in APIS IQ-Software and is used in different places within the graphical user interface:

-Object Comments Symbol Variants Are used in order to store several Structures compactly, which differ only slightly from each other and these are redundancy free - System Element The elements of the system at hand i.e. the components within the system or sub-components Process Element The elements of the system at hand i.e. the process steps within the system or features of the process step (e.g. Man, Machine, Method, Environment and Materials) • Graphical Structure Tree Visual representation of System Elements in relation to each other (relation: "consists of" resp. "is part of") ¢ ال ( Process Flow Diagram Visual representation of Process Elements in relation to each other (relation: "follows" resp. "is followed by") ţ, Function Qualitative requirements of the System and Process Elements ð Requirement Quantitative requirements of the System and Process Elements; differentiated according to Product and Process Characteristics 5 .
-5 Function Net A visual representation of Functions and Requirements in relation to each other (relation "contributes to" resp. "depends on")
+Object Comments Symbol Project for the collection of Requirements and Structures - 10 Structure visual representation of System Elements in relation to each other (relation: "consists of" resp. "is part of") ŵŵA Variants are used in order to store several Structures compactly which differ only slightly from each other and are redundancy free چ ف A System Element Process Element the elements of the system at hand i.e. the components / process steps (parts, sub- components, process steps, man, machine, method, environment and materials) within the system / process • Process Flow Diagram visual representation of Process Elements in relation to each other (relation: "follows" resp. "is followed by") s La Function qualitative requirements of the System and Process Elements ê Requirement quantitative requirements of the System and Process Elements; differentiated according to Product and Process Characteristics E. Function Net a visual representation of Functions and Requirements in relation to each other (relation "contributes to" resp. "depends on") Failure Failure of the Function or Requirement (Malfunction) £

-Failure Failure of the Function or Requirement (Malfunction) £ Failure Net Visual representation of Failures in relation to each other (Relation: "Causes" and "Effects") •• Preventive Action Indicates how Failures are avoided; their effectiveness is represented by the 'O' value × Detection Action Indicates how Failure Causes are discovered, their effectiveness is represented by the 'D' value a Revision State Represents a stage of the continuous improvement process by indicating what Actions for Failure Causes, over time, were implemented đ Action Group Documentation of the risk by evaluation of one or more Preventive / Detection Actions, which produces an RPN. Ũ Responsibility (Person) Team member who is held responsible for the implementation of a Detection or Preventive Action. Ø Deadline Time alloted for the completion of Actions.
-3 FMEA Formsheet Summary of the information contained within the Failure Net, Failure risk, current and/or planned Actions as well as their effectiveness, in a tabular style.
-Control Plan Describes the characteristics of individual process steps that have specifications as well as tests, controls and reactions to a non- conformance ₽ Operating Condition Describes the different states of a system for the ORM-Analysis < .
-Backup Mode A subset of all possible operating conditions used in the ORM-Analysis - ∿ Failure Effect Used for the ORM-Analysis 5 1° Internal Detection Representation of the On-Board-Detection within the ORM-Analysis e ;
+Failure Net visual representation of Failures in relation to each other (Relation: "Causes" and "Effects") Preventive indicates how Failures are avoided; their × Action effectiveness is represented by the 'O' value - Detection indicates how Failure Causes are discovered, ۵ Action their effectiveness is represented by the 'D' value Revision State represents a stage of the continuous Ð improvement process by indicating what Actions for Failure Causes, were implemented over time.
+Action Group documentation of the risk by evaluation of 0 one or more Preventive / Detection Actions, which produces an RPN.
+Responsibility team member who is held responsible for the ü (Person) implementation of a Detection or Preventive Action.
+Deadline time allotted for the completion of Actions.
+8 FMEA summary of the information contained within B Formsheet the Failure Net, Failure risk, current and/or planned Actions as well as their effectiveness in a tabular style.
+Control Plan describes the characteristics of individual process steps that have specifications as well as tests, controls and reactions to a non- conformance Operating for the system description in a failure net Ð Condition Error Detection for the system description in a failure net Q Error Response for the system description in a failure net 2 0